 As much as possible, all direct mail and direct email sent to individuals should be followed up with a phone call to the recipient.
 The conversions to greater interest and inspections of the property then follow.
-The time to follow up all mail outs and email despatches is within 3 days of sending the original material.
+The time to follow up all mail outs and email despatches are within 3 days of sending the original material.

 Explain & Show Your Unique Real Estate Strategy